 As mentioned above, Medicare HMO plans do not replace Part B. You must first be enrolled in both Medicare Parts A and B before you can enroll in a Medicare HMO.
 You must also live in the plan’s service area.

-When you enroll in a Medicare HMO, you agree to obtain your care only through the plan’s network, except in emergencies.
+When you enroll in a Medicare HMO, you agree to obtain your care through the plan’s network, except in emergencies.
 Some plans have an HMO-POS feature.
 An HMO-Point of Service is a hybrid between HMO and PPO plans.
-In a POS plan, you can use certain providers outside the network in certain situations, such as traveling, at the same in-network cost-sharing amount.
+In a POS plan, you can see providers outside the network for certain healthcare services and in certain situations, such as traveling.
 Always confirm with your plan how their POS feature works in that plan because it can vary.

 If a Medicare HMO feels too restrictive to you, consider a Medicare PPO plan which has more flexibility.